2021 Edition — Quality of Care: Behavioral Health

 Over the last few decades, there has been a significant growth in the measurement and reporting of health care quality outcomes.
 As health care evolves, it is important to continue to monitor and report on the quality of care delivered to patients in California and across the US.
 This is part of a series of measures CHCF is publishing on the quality of care in our state.
 Topics range from maternal to end-of-life care, and include measures on behavioral health, chronic conditions, and providers.

 This set of quality measures focuses on behavioral health, including mental health and substance use.

-The companion Excel data file is available for download below.
+The companion Excel data file, which provides these data and more, as well as links to each data source, is available for download below.
 These materials are part of CHCF’s California Health Care Almanac, an online clearinghouse for key data and analyses describing the state’s health care landscape.
 See our entire collection of current and past editions of Quality of Care.